-The requirements for steady-state operation of the grid can be mainly categorised into three groups: reactive power requirements for normal voltage operation range; reactive power requirements during nominal active power production; and minimum operation time and active power curtailment during long-term frequency deviations.
-These requirements have been compared in Tsiliand and Papathanassiou (2009), Espinoza et al. (2013), Mohseni and Islam (2012) and Altın et al. (2010).
+The requirements for steady-state operation of the grid can be mainly categorised into three groups: reactive power requirements for normal voltage operation range, reactive power requirements during nominal active power production, and minimum operation time and active power curtailment during long-term frequency deviations.
+These requirements have been compared in Tsiliand and Papathanassiou (2009), Espinoza et al. (2013), Mohseni and Islam (2012), and Altın et al. (2010).
 A dedicated analysis of the German grid code is given in Erlich and Bachmann (2005).
-A specific analysis of the German grid code is given in Erlich and Bachmann (2005).
-Finally, control strategies developed to meet grid code technical requirements have been documented in Bongiorno and Thiringer (2013), Molina et al. (2007) and Martinez and Navarro (2008).
+Finally, control strategies developed to meet grid code technical requirements have been documented in Bongiorno and Thiringer (2013), Molina et al. (2007), and Martinez and Navarro (2008).